-Our board-certified lactation consultants and specially trained nurses provide evidence–based support to help you keep your baby full and healthy.
+Our lactation-knowledgeable nurses and board-certified lactation consultants (IBCLCs) provide evidence–based support to help you keep your baby full and healthy.

-- Our Baby-Friendly Hospital designation means that our nurses are highly and specially trained in lactation and healthy feeding practices to get you and your family off to the best possible start.
+- Our Baby-Friendly Hospital designation means that our nurses are highly and specially educated in lactation and healthy feeding practices to get you and your family off to the best possible start.
 We are committed to sharing the best evidence–based information on feeding your baby.
-Filling baby’s tummy with the nutrition baby needs it the priority.
+Filling baby’s tummy with the nutrition baby needs is the priority.

 - We have been awarded the IBCLC Care Award – a nationally recognized award for excellence in staffing international board certified lactation consultants (IBCLCs) and for conducting activities that demonstrate promotion, protection and support of breastfeeding.

 - We host a Milk Depot where we receive donated milk from pre-screened mothers.
-This milk is sent to an HMBANA milk bank to be gently pasteurized.
+This milk is sent to The Minnesota Milk Bank for Babies to be gently pasteurized.
 After pasteurization, it is available for babies whose mothers need to supplement their own milk supply or to other families with newborns needing human milk.

 La Leche League of Minnesota and the Dakotas

 Everyday Miracles’ works to improve birth outcomes and reduce health disparities by providing evidence–based education, compassionate and culturally aware support, and a non-judgmental, caring community.
-Clients have lower cesarean rates, higher breastfeeding initiation rates, and higher breastfeeding rates at 6 months.
+Their clients have lower cesarean rates, higher breastfeeding initiation rates, and higher breastfeeding rates at 6 months.

 The Infant Risk Center